Codess-Cafe/Python-discord-bot/README.md

 The bot detects commands that begin with the command prefix `!` and does the following:
 - Responds to the `faq` command by searching for a `user specified keyword` in the user's message and returning a suitable response.
 - Responds to the `description` command by returning the description of what the bot does.
 This is stored as predefined variable.
+- Responds to the `counter` command by returning the number of problems solved by the user.
+This information is retrieved from the count function.

 #### APIs